sedlak477/TwitchChatAlerts/README.md

   * `showResubscription` - Display a message if somebody resubscribed to a channel
   * `clearConsole` - Also clear the console if the Twitch chat got cleared. (only in single channel mode)
   * `debug` - Enable additional debug log
-  * `singleChannelMode` - Only join one channel but don't output channel name on actions
+  * `singleChannelMode` - Only join one channel and don't output channel name on actions

 To disable colors pass `--no-color` as a command line argument.